linnnus/blog/posts/i-made-a-thing-and-it-sucks-ass.md

 ![A screenshot of a blog post.
 The mouse hovers a link.
 A popup above the link shows the title and description of the page](/assets/images/hover-screenshot.png)

-Anyways, the thing is, it didn't take me very long to make this.
+The thing is, it didn't take me very long to make this.
 An hour or two including setting up the user script manager and whatnot.
 However, the issue
-is: I just. keep. finding. edge cases.
+is: *I just keep finding edge cases*.
 Here's a couple of examples:

 * Most sites don't actually implement the OpenGraph protocol so the popups are kind of useless unless I also implement metadata extraction myself.
 For now I